mikekeith52/scalecast-examples/index.rst

 Scalecast Example Notebooks
 ==============================================

 Welcome!
 The first notebook introduces the package, its models, and most of what it can do.
 The next notebooks review a specific model type available in scalecast.
 Finally, some auxilary examples, such as how to forecast many series in a loop, display results, and perform other periphery tasks that scalecast is capable of, are presented.
 Click the links on the sidebar to get started!
-Please note, not all notebooks are ready.
-To contribute, email mikekeith52@gmail.com.
+If you would like to contribute a notebook, email mikekeith52@gmail.com and we will be sure to recognize your contributions.

 Back to scalecast: https://scalecast.readthedocs.io/en/latest/